KAHU-radar/.github/technical-overview/README.md

 Our cloud platform is hosted on Google Compute Engine.
 It consists of three main components: A [PostGIS database server](https://postgis.net/) that stores paths and allows for queries against paths, a submission server that the on board systems connect to to deliver paths, and a [Django](https://www.djangoproject.com/) based web application for user regisration and data access.
+The submission server uses the Django ORM for database access and so shares the same access control code as the web application.

-Access control for the web application is done using [Django allauth](https://allauth.org/), which provides integration with various OAuth2 providers such as github, google, microsoft etc.
+Authentication for the web application is done using [Django allauth](https://allauth.org/), which provides integration with various OAuth2 providers such as github, google, microsoft etc.

-Access control for the submission server is done using API keys.
+Authentication for the submission server is done using API keys.